 - Keep saving and maintain control of your debt

-- Try to avoid dipping into your super savings
+- Try to avoid dipping into your superannuation savings

-- If you need help managing financially, consider seeing a financial adviser
+- If you need help managing financially, speak to your adviser or call AMP on 131 267

 - Take time out for yourself and don’t lose track of your own goals.